 This work is important because small business and startups serve as major job engines, accounting for 60-85% of new employment in the Sacramento region and making up more than 90 percent of all businesses in the metropolitan area.
-At the same time, the region lacks sufficient infrastructure for startup companies and small business growth, putting the region at a major disadvantage when compared to other regions nationally.
+At the same time, the region lacks sufficient infrastructure for startup companies and small business growth, putting the region at a disadvantage when compared to other regions nationally.

-What is Valley Vision doing about it?
+What is Valley Vision’s role?

-Serving as the initiative’s backbone organization and project coordinator, Valley Vision is working with the four regional Workforce Development Boards to leverage a $1 million grant to create a seed fund for the innovation ecosystem across the six Next Economy-identified clusters.
-This includes working closely with a strong network of regional, state and federal partners and employers to build on existing assets, fill gaps, identify potential models and define the actions and measurements needed for a cohesive high performance entrepreneurial ecosystem.
+We know that strengthening the region’s innovation capacity requires a broad-based, collaborative approach that mobilizes the region’s innovation assets.
+Serving as the initiative’s backbone organization and project coordinator, Valley Vision is working with the four regional Workforce Development Boards to leverage a $1 million grant to create a seed fund for the innovation ecosystem across the region’s six most predominant growth clusters.
+This includes working closely with a strong network of regional, state and federal partners and employers to build on existing assets, fill gaps, identify potential models and define the actions and measurements needed for a cohesive, high performance entrepreneurial ecosystem.

 What is our desired impact?

-Core SlingShot partners, including Valley Vision, have been working together since May 2014 to develop the SlingShot concept to pursue and to build collaboration across the nine county geographic region and among key stakeholders.
+SlingShot partners have been working together since May 2014 to pursue and build collaboration across the nine county geographic region.
 SlingShot has resulted in ~$750K to support innovation, entrepreneurs, and startups in the region.
-SETA released RFPs in Winter 2016-17 to support business mentorship, maker spaces/incubators/accelerators, and a web-based resource navigators.
+The Sacramento Employment and Training Agency released RFPs in Winter 2016-17 to support business mentorship, maker spaces/incubators/accelerators, and a web-based resource navigators.